aws/eks-anywhere/docs/content/en/docs/osmgmt/artifacts.md

 ### Red Hat Satellite Support

-As part of the image building process, `image-builder` creates a virtual machine with the chosen operating system, installs all the required packages and creates an image out of the virtual machine.
 While building Red Hat node images, `image-builder` uses public Red Hat subscription endpoints to register the build virtual machine with the provided Red Hat account and download required packages.

 Alternatively, `image-builder` can also use a private Red Hat Satellite to register the build virtual machine and pull packages from the Satellite.
 In order to use Red Hat Satellite in the image build process follow the steps below.

 #### Prerequisites
-1. Ensure the host running `image-builder` has bi-directional network connectivity with the Red Hat Satellite
+1. Ensure the host running `image-builder` has bi-directional network connectivity with the RedHat Satellite
-2. Image builder flow only supports Red Hat Satellite version >= 6.8
+2. Image builder flow only supports RedHat Satellite version >= 6.8
-3. Add the following Red Hat repositories for the latest Red Hat 8.x or 9.x version on the Satellite and initiate a sync to replicate required packages
+3. Add the following Red Hat repositories for the latest 8.x or 9.x (for Nutanix) version on the Satellite and initiate a sync to replicate required packages
    1. Base OS Rpms
    2. Base OS - Extended Update Support Rpms
    3. AppStream - Extended Update Support Rpms